Working Toward the End of Abortion

 Members of the abortion abolition movement have opposed what they call “incrementalism”—the passing of heartbeat laws, ambulatory clinic laws, fetal pain laws, ultrasound laws, and all of the other regulations that have paved the way, ultimately, to the Dobbs decision.
 Not only has the adoption of incremental laws proven to be fruitful in overturning Roe, but those laws are also the only laws that have been proven to be fruitful in any way whatsoever.
 Every win against the abortion industry in America has been secured through the blessing that God has poured out upon the mainstream pro-life movement as applied through incremental legislation.
 To make that argument at all is to be labeled a pragmatist by many in the abortion abolition movement.
 Most Christians just call it wisdom.

-6. Can pro-life Southern Baptists and abortion abolitionist Southern Baptists cooperate with one another?
+6. Can pro-life Southern Baptists and abortion abolitionist Southern Baptists cooperate with one another to work toward the end of abortion?

 One would hope so.
 What makes it difficult to do so is that so many leading members of the abortion abolitionist movement regard everyone outside their movement as sinners who need to repent of not agreeing with them on all of the issues mentioned in this essay.